Nadezhda Sapozhnikova: Biography

-After the revolution of 1917, Sapozhnikova opened in Kazan a free handicraft school for girls.
+After the Russian Revolution of 1917, Sapozhnikova opened in Kazan a free handicraft school for girls.
 From 1919 to 1924 she taught painting at the rabfak of the Kazan Federal University.
 At the same time, she worked in the Kazan Art School, and took a lead of the Fichin's studio after he emigrated to the USA.
 In 1925, she left Kazan and moved in with her relatives Adoratskys in Moscow.
 Her last years were controversially described; according to some information, in the 1930s she continued to teach art in Moscow.
 After going through disease, she moved to Nikolina Gora.
 According to the memories of her niece Vera Adoratskaya, at late autumn of 1942, a goat ran away from one of Sapozhnikova' neighbours.
 She left her house to look for it, and after got a strong caught from which she could not recover from.

 Exhibitions

 Sapozhnikova participated in Kazan periodical exhibitions of 1909, 1914, 1915 and 1916.
 In 1920 and 1921, she also participated in the 1st and 2nd state exhibitions of art, sculpture and architecture.
 In 1909, in his review on the periodical exhibition of the Art school, Konstantin Chebotaryov mentioned that Sapozhnikova' portraits clearly illustrate "Sapozhnikova's sharpness and fidelity of characteristics", and that she is "more a portraitist than Fichin himself".

 According to Chebotaryov's reviews, after Sapozhnikova had studied with van Dongen, she implemented a "planar background" in her paintings.
 Generally, it is hard to judge Sapozhnikova's style since few of her works have been preserved, and, apparently, neither she or her entourage considered her as a serious painter.
 According to G. Tuluzakova, Sapozhnikova's art "does not pretend to be particularly significant, but is really important for defining the main characteristics of Kazan art life in the 1910-1920s".